Supporting and applying research in the NHS

 In connection with this, NHS England – along with partners including the Department of Health and Social Care (DHSC), the National Institute for Health Research (NIHR), the Health Research Authority (HRA) and NHS Improvement (NHSI) – carried out a public consultation ‘Supporting research in the NHS’ from November 2017 to February 2018.
-It centred around the first two of the twelve actions: better managing excess treatments costs in non-commercial research, as well as plans to reduce delays and improve commercial clinical research set up and reporting.
+It centred around the first two of the twelve actions: better managing excess treatments costs in non-commercial research, as well as plans to reduce delays and improve commercial contract research set up and reporting.
 This focus on simplifying and improving research arrangements, is ultimately intended to improve future health and care for patients.

 The consultation gathered views from across the clinical research landscape, which have been captured in the response.
 Following the publication of the response, there has been a significant amount of work undertaken to address the issues and opportunities identified.